 NPL Status: Proposed: 02/07/92; Final: 12/16/94

 Affected Media: Ground water, Sediment, Soil, Surface water

 Groundwater Migration Under Control: Yes

 Site Reuse/Redevelopment: None - potential for mixed use

 Site Manager: Craig Zeller (email@example.com)

-The remaining 57 acres of site, located south and adjacent to the former Koppers property, were never owned by Koppers.
-These 57 acres were part of a larger tract of land (the entire area south of Braswell Street) owned by the Ashepoo Phosphate/Fertilizer Works.
-This property was used for phosphate and fertilizer production by a series of owners from the turn of the century until 1978.
+The Koppers Company never owned the remaining 57 acres of the site located south of the wood treatment facility.
+Ashepoo Phosphate/Fertilizer Works owned the area and operated a phosphate and fertilizer production facility in this area from 1900 until 1978.
 After obtaining a permit from the U.S. Army Corps of Engineers, Southern Dredging excavated a barge canal in 1984 that extended approximately 1,000 feet inward from the Ashley River.
-EPA incorporated these 57 acres into the site boundaries to determine the environmental impact that the previous dredging operations had on the Ashley River and neighboring tidal marsh.
+EPA incorporated the 57 acres into the site’s boundaries to determine the environmental impact of previous dredging operations on the Ashley River and the neighboring tidal marsh.